 - These Gluten Free Gingerbread 7 Layer Bars are full of gingerbread flavor and are perfect for Christmas.

 - Peppermint is good all year long and these Gluten Free Peppermint 7 Layer Bars are so worth it.

 - If you love gooey caramel, these Gluten Free Caramel 7 Layer Bars should be made soon!

-You can easily make this dessert dairy-free by substituting vegan butter for the regular butter.
-You will also need to use coconut based condensed milk.
+You can easily make this dessert dairy-free by substituting vegan butter for regular butter.
+You will also need to use coconut-based condensed milk.

 These gluten free pumpkin 7 layer bars do freeze well!
-I often freeze these bars so that I have a sweet pumpkin treat anytime :-).
+I often freeze these bars to have a sweet pumpkin treat anytime :-).

-These bars will keep in the refrigerator up to 4 days.
+These bars will keep in the refrigerator for up to 4 days.
 Store in an air-tight container.

-(*Please note, these magic bars are gooey and that is okay.
+(*Please note, these magic bars are gooey, which is okay.
 Once they cool to room temperature, you can cut them.
 Definitely make sure you put them in the refrigerator for 30 minutes before cutting.)